icambron/fbfriends/index.markdown

 });
 {% endhighlight %}

-We add a couple of buttons to our modal so taht the user can tell us when they're done:
+We add a couple of buttons to our modal so that the user can tell us when they're done:

 {% highlight html %}